zlogic/mendix-docs/content/en/docs/control-center/people/roles-permissions.md

    {{< figure src="/attachments/control-center/people/roles-permissions/edit-project-role-step-3.png" alt="Project Role Step 3" >}}

-   Set the environment permissions for non-productive environments, such as the test or acceptance environments, as instructed below.
-These permissions are applied to the assigned team members on the [Permission](/developerportal/deploy/environments/#permissions) page in the Cloud Portal.
+   Set the environment permissions for non-productive environments, such as the test or acceptance environments, as described below.
+These permissions are applied to the assigned team members on the [Permissions](/developerportal/deploy/environments/#permissions) page in the Cloud Portal.

    1. Set the correct access rights.
    2. For **Permission Management**, you can select **Fixed** or **Custom**.